Common navigation patterns in Expo Router

 Learn more about how distinct routes can share the same URL in Expo Router.

-Authenticated users only protecting routes
+Authenticated users only: protected routes

 app